 - 2005: Last meeting of the Foreign Ministers of the Member States of the the ICDL (16 September) on the sidelines of the High-level Plenary Meeting of the General Assembly at the UN Headquarters in New York.

 - 2008: UN Secretary-General Ban Ki-Moon visits Lumbini.

 - 2010: Asian Development Bank begins South Asia Tourism Infrastructure Development Project which includes upgrading the Gautam Buddha Airport close to Lumbini.

-- 2010: A three-year UNESCO/Japanese Funds-in-Trust for the Preservation of the World's Cultural Heritage project entitiled "Strengthening the Conservation and Managment of Lumbini, the Birthplace of Lord Buddha" is launched to address conservation and management issues and challenges facing the World Heritage property.
+- 2010: A three-year UNESCO/Japanese Funds-in-Trust for the Preservation of the World's Cultural Heritage project entitled "Strengthening the Conservation and Managment of Lumbini, the Birthplace of Lord Buddha" is launched to address conservation and management issues and challenges facing the World Heritage Site.

 - 2011: The Greater Lumbini Development National Steering Committee (GLDNSC) is established with the mandate to develop a Master Plan for the Greater Lumbini Area and garner international support for the development of Lumbini.

 - 2012: The government signs Memorandum of Understanding with Korea International Cooperation Agency for the preparation of a master plan for Lumbini World Peace City Preservation and Development project.

 - 2012: The government declares 2012 as "Visit Lumbini Year".

 Mayadevi Temple after it was opened for public.